MTK911/Attiny85/README.md

 >Wi-Fi password stealer: Grabs Windows saved Wi-Fi passwords and send them to your remote web server.

 >Windows Crasher: Various payloads for crashing windows.

+## DISCLAIMER
+All the software/scripts/applications/things in this repository are provided as is, without warranty of any kind.
+Use of these software/scripts/applications/things is entirely at your own risk.
+Creator of these softwares/scripts/applications/things is not responsible for any direct or indirect damage to your own or defiantly someone else's property resulting from the use of these software/scripts/applications/things.